 Feelings of overwhelm are widespread.
 Like the tentacles of an octopus, these feelings increasingly reach into our lives, affecting us at home, at work, and in our relationships.
 No one is immune to overwhelm and, when it is not addressed appropriately, it can lead to serious stress-related issues including compassion fatigue and burnout.
 Clinicians emphasize the importance of self-care to individuals in therapy but taking the time to reduce their own stress often becomes secondary.

-In this two-hour continuing education web conference, Sarri Gilman, LMFT will share information she has learned from studying the research on overwhelm for her latest book, Naming and Taming Overwhelm.
+In this 2-hour continuing education web conference, Sarri Gilman, LMFT will share information she has learned from studying the research on overwhelm for her latest book, Naming and Taming Overwhelm.
 Sarri understands, firsthand, how people who work in healthcare and human services are on the frontline of this issue.
 Her concerns grew from seeing more and more professionals and lay-people who are overwhelmed and struggling to cope.